top-nav-button-tickets

 REHEARSALS AND TIME COMMITMENT:

 We will ask about the specific dates of your conflicts in the audition form.
-Again, cast members will not be able to have any conflicts between August 5 and August 27, 2023.

 WHAT TO HAVE READY FOR THE AUDITION: